This Pumpkin Spice Toffee Recipe Makes for a Splendid End to Fall Suppers

-Recipe Note: For this recipe you’ll need a kitchen thermometer.
+Recipe Notes: For this recipe, you’ll need a kitchen thermometer.
 For greatest accuracy, use a digital one with a probe feature rather than an old-fashioned candy thermometer.
 Making toffee isn’t complicated, but it’s important to work quickly, so have all of your ingredients and equipment ready before getting started.
 It never hurts to read through the recipe a few times first too!

 1. Line a rimmed sheet pan with a non-stick baking mat (such as a Silpat) or very lightly oiled parchment paper and set aside.